-Full of anger, sadness, shame and fear I started climbing that wall.
+Full of anger, sadness, shame and fear I started climbing.
 I began at the beginning of the relationship and called up every memory from the big events to the most intimate details to the brutal ending… AND I kicked the ass of every last one of them!
-I was relentless, like the steep path in front of me that went on and on.
+I was relentless, like the steep path in front of me.
 I cried.
 I climbed.
-I felt the bittersweet of each painful, fond memory and I let go, one by one, step by step.
+I felt the bittersweet of each painful, fond memory and I let go, one-by-one, step-by-step.
 In my defiance, I felt great compassion for myself.

 This was my reward.
 What a view.
 I felt strong and held at the top of that canyon.

 Everything was silent.
-There was only the sun and the wind and the rocks.
+There was only the sun and the wind and the bare rock.

 I didn’t see any other people.
 I was alone with Death Valley.

 The experience was cathartic.